alicht/GAsamplelesson/README.md

 ```
 car -> vehicle -> machine
 ```
-When JavaScript looks for a property that doesn't exist in a particular object (e.g. car), it will attempt to look for that property in each object on the prototype chain (e.g. first in vehicle, then in machine).
-It will walk along the chain until it finds the attribute or return undefined if it can't be found
+When JavaScript looks for a property that doesn't exist in a particular object (ie "car"), it will attempt to look for that property in each object on the prototype chain (ie first in vehicle, then in machine).
+It will walk along the chain until it finds the attribute or return undefined if it can't be found.

 ----